centreon/centreon-documentation/versioned_docs/version-22.04/alerts-notifications/notif-configuration.md

 2. Click on the resource that you have configured notifications for.
 A detail panel opens on the right side.

+3. Click on the **Notification** tab.

-This panel shows whether notifications are enabled for this resource, and lists the contacts and contact groups that will be notified.
+This tab shows whether notifications are enabled for this resource, and lists the contacts and contact groups that will be notified.

 ## Template inheritance rules